 Building Support

-After key leaders in the district understand and support Texas Scholars, it is important to make sure that ALL administrators, counselors and teachers are familiar with the program and support it.
+After key leaders in the district understand and support Texas Scholars, it is important to make sure that ALL administrators, counselors and teachers are familiar with the program and support its implementation.
 If possible, a formal presentation by someone from the leadership team is the most effective way to get everyone on the same page.
 Be sure to cover the implementation plan and the expectations for everyone involved.

 Integrating Scholars into regular District and Campus Activities